Great Snack Ideas for Afternoon Business Meetings

-Maintaining a high level of attendee engagement after lunch is a difficult but essential task for meeting planners.
-The rate of attrition increases every hour after lunch, and unless you provide enough incentive to stay, some members of the audience will start making up excuses to leave.
+Maintaining a high level of attendee engagement after lunch is a difficult but essential task when putting together an afternoon business meeting.
+Attention rates seem to wane with every hour after lunch, and unless you provide enough incentive to stay, some members of the audience will start making up excuses to leave.
 Of course, you can’t always control the content of the afternoon sessions, but you can entice the crowd to stay by appealing to their snack cravings.
 Here are some simple and delectable snack ideas:

 Trail Mix with M&M’s